Dit-Developers/ArduinoChasingLight/README.md

 ## 📄 License

 This project is open-source under the MIT License.
-Feel free to use, modify, and share it. ✌️
+Feel free to use and share it. ✌️

 ---